A stochastic model for cell adhesion to the vascular wall: Introduction

-The simplest approach to leukocyte adhesion modelling is to ignore cell spatial structure and to assume a step-wise, stop-and-go motion of the leukocyte.
-In \cite{Zhao} the trajectory of the center of the cell is approximated by a series of rapid steps in between which the cell velocity is zero.
-Two random variables are used to describe the average distance and lifetime of bond clusters resisting the applied fluid force.
-Performing some mean field approximation makes it possible to heuristically obtain a Fokker-Planck equation which governs the cell velocity evolution.
-The drift and diffusion coefficients in the Fokker-Planck equation are heuristically derived from the non smoothed stepping process of cell displacement and expressed in terms of the step size and waiting time of this stepping process.
-The power of this approach was to be able to predict that the distribution of experimentally derived rolling velocities is influenced by analysis of the variance or dispersion of rolling velocity data acquired under different experimental conditions.

-In the same spirit, in the absence of fluid flow, macroscopic models have been developed for cell adhesion force \cite{preziosi_vitale}.
-Bonds are not described individually but as a distribution function.
-This bonds distribution follows a maturation-rupture equation (also called renewal equation).
-In the limit of large ligands binding turnover, friction coefficient can be computed \cite{milivsic2011asymptotic,milisic2015structured}.
+There already exist several models and approaches that aim at studying cell adhesion to the vascular wall.
+The simplest approach consists in ignoring the cell spatial structure and in assuming a step-wise, stop-and-go motion.
+In the work by \cite{Zhao}, the dynamics of the center of mass of the cell follows a stepping process: its trajectory is approximated by a series of steps made when a cluster of bonds dissociates.
+Two random variables are used to describe the average stepsize and lifetime of bond clusters resisting the applied fluid force.
+Performing some mean field approximation makes it possible to heuristically derive a Fokker-Planck equation that governs the cell velocity evolution.
+This approach allowed to explain the dispersion of rolling velocity data acquired under different experimental conditions.
+In the same spirit, in the absence of blood flow, macroscopic models have been developed for cell adhesion force \citep{preziosi_vitale}, where bonds are described as a distribution function.
+Its dynamics follows a maturation-rupture equation, also called renewal equation.
+In the limit of large bonds turnover, a macroscopic friction coefficient can be computed \citep{milivsic2011asymptotic,milisic2015structured}.